Nette Documentation Preview

 Is DI another name for IoC?

-The Inversion of Control (IoC) is a principle focused on the way code is executed – whether your code initiates external code or your code is integrated into external code, which then calls it.
+Inversion of Control (IoC) is a principle describing the flow of control in a program: is your code calling external code, or is external code (like a framework) calling your code?
 IoC is a broad concept that includes events, the so-called Hollywood Principle, and other aspects.
-Factories, which are part of Rule #3: Let the Factory Handle It, and represent inversion for the new operator, are also components of this concept.
+This concept also includes factories, discussed in Rule #3: Let the Factory Handle It, which represent an inversion of the new operator.

-Thus, DI can be said to be a specific form of IoC.
-However, not all forms of IoC are suitable in terms of code purity.
-For example, among anti-patterns, we include all techniques that work with global state or the so-called Service Locator.
+Therefore, DI can be considered a specific form of IoC.
+However, not all forms of IoC promote clean code.
+For example, anti-patterns include techniques relying on global state or the Service Locator pattern.

 What is a Service Locator?

-A Service Locator is an alternative to Dependency Injection.
-It works by creating a central storage where all available services or dependencies are registered.
+It's an alternative approach to Dependency Injection.
+It involves a central object (the locator) where all available services (dependencies) are registered.
 When an object needs a dependency, it requests it from the Service Locator.

 When is it better not to use DI?

-There are no known difficulties associated with using the Dependency Injection design pattern.
-On the contrary, obtaining dependencies from globally accessible locations leads to a number of complications, as does using a Service Locator.
-Therefore, it is advisable to always use DI.
-This is not a dogmatic approach, but simply no better alternative has been found.
+There are no known significant drawbacks to using the Dependency Injection design pattern correctly.
+On the contrary, obtaining dependencies from globally accessible locations (like static properties or singletons) leads to numerous complications, as does using a Service Locator.
+Therefore, using DI is generally always advisable.
+This isn't dogma; it's simply that no better alternative for managing dependencies in a clean way has been widely adopted.

 Does using DI have its drawbacks?

-Does using Dependency Injection involve any disadvantages, such as increased code writing complexity or worse performance?
+Does using Dependency Injection introduce disadvantages, like increased coding effort or reduced performance?
 What do we lose when we start writing code in accordance with DI?

-DI has no impact on application performance or memory requirements.
-The performance of the DI Container may play a role, but in the case of Nette DI, the container is compiled into pure PHP, so its overhead during application runtime is essentially zero.
+DI itself has negligible impact on runtime performance or memory usage.
+The performance of the DI container can be a factor, but Nette DI compiles the container into plain PHP code, resulting in virtually zero overhead during application execution.

 How to rewrite a legacy application to DI?